Blebot0/Rapidly-Exploring-Random-Tree/README.md

 ```
 # Changes that I am working on

-* Implementing in C++ to improve the efficiency of the Planner
+* Implementing the algorithm in C++ to improve the efficiency of the Planner
 * Writing Comments on the python code to make it more understandable